 A participant dealer's due diligence with respect to its clients is a key method of managing risks associated with providing DEA and necessitates a thorough vetting of potential DEA clients.
-As a result, section 4.3 requires the participant dealer to establish, maintain and apply standards that are reasonably designed to manage, in accordance with prudent business practices, the participant dealer's risks associated with providing DEA and to assess and document that the prospective DEA client meets these standards before providing DEA.
-A participant dealer's establishment, maintenance and application of standards that are reasonably designed to manage the participant dealer's risks associated with providing DEA would include evaluating its risks in providing DEA to a specific client.
+As a result, section 4.3 requires the participant dealer to establish, maintain and apply reasonable standards for DEA and to assess and document whether each prospective DEA client meets these standards before providing DEA.
+A participant dealer's establishment, maintenance and application of reasonable standards for DEA would include evaluating its risks in providing DEA to a specific client.
 The participant dealer must establish, maintain and apply these standards with respect to all DEA clients.
-Subsection 4.3(2) requires a participant dealer's standards to include that a DEA client has sufficient resources to meet any financial obligation that may result from its use of direct electronic access and has reasonable knowledge of both the use of the order entry system and all applicable marketplace and regulatory requirements.
+Subsection 4.3(2) sets out the minimum standards that the CSA consider necessary to ensure that a DEA client has sufficient financial resources to use direct electronic access and reasonable knowledge of both the order entry system and all applicable marketplace and regulatory requirements.